Do you dread gaining 5-8 lbs over the holidays?

 - Additives and preservatives (especially MSG) are packed into processed foods to keep them fresh or make them look better.
 The problem is that a lot of them are artificial, and your body often doesn’t know what to do with them.
 Eating too many additives can cause inflammation, immunosuppression, and weight gain .
 MSG is particularly harmful because it plays a trick on your tastebuds — it mimics savory flavor, which can lead you to overeat.

 You don’t have to go it alone!
-Nature gave us some great resources to help with fat loss and overall health.
+Nature gave us some great resources to help with fat loss and overall wellness and nutrition.

 - Medium chain triglyceride (MCT) oil is one of the few fat burning supplements that really works.
 People who replaced other fats with MCT oil lost significantly more weight than people who kept eating their normal diet .
 You can add MCT oil to your shake in the morning, or just take a tablespoon of it anytime.
 It will give you a quick energy boost, and the flavor is quite neutral.